thzero/AstraRocketJs/wiki/Files-and-Exports.md

 - A **fin set** exports one fin; a **tube fin set** exports one tube — you print/cut as many as the design has.
 - Filenames come from the component's name (or its type).

+## Rocket design report (PDF / CSV)

+**Menu → Rocket Design Report** opens a **Print or export** dialog to produce a full design report — the same content as OpenRocket's printout.

+Tick the elements to include:

+- **Design report** — a schematic of the rocket plus the summary numbers (length, max diameter, empty/loaded mass and CG, CP, fineness, stability in calibers and %, Mach-0.3 drag coefficient, normal-force slope, and pitch/roll inertia), for the whole rocket and each stage.
+- **Parts detail** — per stage, every component with its material, dimensions and mass.
+- **Fin templates**, **Nose cone templates**, **Transition templates** — **1:1** cut/trace outlines (fins fold in any through-the-wall tab), with a cm/inch ruler to verify the print scale.
+Print at **100% / actual size** (no page scaling).

+Plus a few options:

+- **Include motors** — per simulation, a flight summary (apogee, times, and off-rod / max / deployment / landing velocities) and a motor table (average and peak thrust, burn time, total impulse, thrust-to-weight, weight, size).
+- **Update simulation data** — re-runs the simulation first so the flight numbers are current (it doesn't change your on-screen view).
+- **Show by stage** — group the summary and parts by stage.

+Then choose an output:

+- **Save as PDF** — a real PDF file (vector text, tables and 1:1 templates; the schematic is drawn to scale).
+- **Save as CSV** — the design summary as a tidy `Scope, Field, Value, Unit` table (Design / Rocket / per-stage blocks, plus each fin set's root position), for a spreadsheet.

+The **Settings** button (persisted) controls the **template fill / border colours**, **paper size** (Letter / A4) and **orientation** (Portrait / Landscape).
+Values are in the app's metric units.

 ## Exporting data

 **Flight and drag data** can be exported as **CSV** for use in a spreadsheet or your own analysis (values are in metric/SI units):